-ARTICLE XII – AMENDMENT
+ARTICLE XI – AMENDMENT

 These Bylaws may be amended, altered or repealed by a majority vote of the Board of Directors present at a regular or special meeting.
-There shall have been communicated to each Active Member a notice in writing giving the substance of the proposed change(s) not less than thirty (30) days prior to the date set for the Board meeting.
-Active Members shall be invited to comment on the proposal(s) before the Board votes.
+There shall have been communicated to each Primary Member a notice in writing giving the substance of the proposed change(s) not less than thirty (30) days prior to the date set for the Board meeting.
+Primary Members shall be invited to comment on the proposal(s) before the Board votes.

-ARTICLE XIII – NON-MEMBERS ATTENDENCE
+ARTICLE XII – NON-MEMBERS ATTENDENCE